- Developers

 Native Android and iOS apps deliver the best user experience, performance, and security.
 When you deliver a native Android app, you make the best use of the hardware features found in Android devices.
 Likewise, native iOS apps enable you to utilize the features of this popular operating system from Apple.

-Users download two completely different apps from their respective app stores, like Apple App Store and Google Play Store.
-Therefore, you need to develop two different apps, which means that you have two codebases.
+Users download two different apps from their respective app stores, like Apple App Store and Google Play Store.
+Therefore, you need to develop two different apps, meaning you have two codebases.

 Native Android and iOS development require different skill sets.
 Enterprises and start-ups might find this expensive.

 Cross-platform app development allows you to reuse code.
 You develop one app and run it on both mobile platforms.
-You will need to use popular cross-platform mobile frameworks like React Native or Flutter.
+You must use popular cross-platform mobile frameworks like React Native or Flutter.

-While cross-platform development can keep costs down, you can’t fully match the native user experience.
+While cross-platform development can decrease costs, you can’t fully match the native user experience.
 We recommend you develop native Android and iOS apps if the funds are available.

 2. Which programming language should you use for native Android development?